Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 • the initiative could create legal pressure on small studios;

-• it could lead to overregulation, harming innovation.
+• it could lead to excessive regulation that stifles innovation.

 According to Pirate, the requirement for every game to have a preservation path after server shutdowns could be detrimental to small developers.
 He also pointed out that the initiative distracts from more pressing digital rights issues.

-The criticism significantly impacted the Stop Killing Games campaign: the number of signatures decreased, understanding waned, and many players stepped back.
+The criticism hit the Stop Killing Games campaign hard: the number of signatures decreased, misunderstanding grew, and many gamers stepped aside.

-Ross Scott responded directly, releasing a detailed video rebuttal in which he debunked all the claims and accusations made by Pirate Software.
-He explained that the campaign's goal is not eternal game support or an attack on small studios.
-It's about minimal guarantees for players—especially in cases where a game was sold without a clear expiration date.
+Ross Scott responded directly, releasing a detailed video response debunking all the claims and accusations made by Pirate Software.
+He explained that the campaign's goal is not eternal game support and not an attack on small studios.
+It's about minimal guarantees for players—especially in cases where the game was sold without a clear expiration date.

 The discussion between the two creators quickly turned into a public feud.
 Part of the community accused Pirate Software of derailing the campaign at a critical moment.
-Ross even claimed that this was the reason the number of petition signatures noticeably decreased.
+Ross even claimed that this was why the number of signatures on the petition noticeably decreased.
 Meanwhile, Pirate Software's own game, Heartbound, began to be boycotted by players who felt betrayed.

 Why This Matters: The Digital Ownership Dilemma

-This topic is much broader than The Crew, Ross Scott, or Pirate Software.
-At the heart of the Stop Killing Games movement lies a key question of modern times: when you buy a digital game—what exactly are you getting?
+This issue is much broader than The Crew, Ross Scott, or Pirate Software.
+At the heart of the Stop Killing Games movement lies a crucial question of modernity: when you buy a digital game—what exactly do you get?

-Unlike physical media, digital games can be removed at any time.
+Unlike physical media, digital games can be removed at any moment.
 They often depend on servers, accounts, or DRM systems that can be deactivated.
 Due to this fragility, video games are extremely difficult to preserve for the future.
-When a publisher shuts down a game—there is often no legal way to play it again.
-Without access to the source code or server-side components—even the best preservation efforts are powerless.
+When a publisher turns off a game—there's often no legal way to play it again.
+And without access to the source code or server side—even the best preservation efforts are powerless.

 Status of the Petition and Achievements of Stop Killing Games

 As of July 2025, the European Citizens' Initiative petition has gathered over 75% of the required signatures.
-With the deadline approaching, it's hard to say if it will reach its goal.
-However, even in the event of failure, the movement has already achieved something important—it has made the preservation of digital games a global discussion topic.
+As the deadline approaches, it's hard to say whether it will achieve its goal.
+But even if it fails, the movement has already accomplished something important—it has made the preservation of digital games a topic of global discussion.

-Prominent creators like MoistCr1TiKaL and SomeOrdinaryGamers publicly supported the initiative by spreading the word on YouTube and Twitch.
-Even if the petition isn't successful, pressure on the industry is increasing.
+Prominent creators like MoistCr1TiKaL and SomeOrdinaryGamers have publicly supported the initiative, spreading the word on YouTube and Twitch.
+Even if the petition is not successful, the pressure on the industry is increasing.

 The movement has already reached several critical milestones: